Peter John (educationist)

 Peter David John is a British academic and educator.
 He is the Vice Chancellor of the University of West London.
 He previously served as the Pro-Vice Chancellor and the Deputy Vice Chancellor of the University of Plymouth.

+A former historian, John earned a doctorate from the University of Bristol and later became an educationist.

 John was named in the 2020 UK New Year Honors List for his work and service to higher education.
-He was elected a Fellow of the British Academy in 2023.